 The information on this page is provided for the convenience of students seeking accommodation in the private sector.
 Inclusion of a landlord/letting agency on this page does not constitute an endorsement by Cardiff University.

+The University Residences Office produces lists of accommodation available in the Private Sector.
 This is a free service to Cardiff University students and therefore students are not required to pay a finders fee/administration charge for properties found via the lists.